Following is an update on my search for the perfect recipe organizer…

 You get the idea… I never know when or where I may want to access my recipes.
 So the #1 priority for me was to be able to view (and edit) my recipes on the fly, no matter where I happen to be.

-After exploring all of my options and not feeling satisfied with any of the professional recipe programs created specifically for organizing recipes, I decided to think outside the box a bit.
+After exploring all of my options and not feeling satisfied with any of the professional recipe programs created specifically for organizing recipes, I decided to think outside the box: “Why not start using Google Docs for recipes?
+I use it for everything else!”

 I moved all of my recipes, one by one, from Big Oven into Google Docs (aka Google Drive) — as seen here:

-While I hadn’t heard of many people using Google Docs for organizing recipes before, I knew that Google Docs would serve my purpose well — from a practical standpoint.
-Still, I figured it was going to be a rather “archaic” way to store and view all of my recipes.
+While I hadn’t heard of many people using Google Docs for recipe organization before, I knew that Google Docs would serve my purpose well — from a practical standpoint.

 As it turns out, Google Docs is a fairly sophisticated way to organize recipes!